MobleyLab/SolvationToolkit/README.md

 the generated .pdb format boxes from packmol, and AMBER and GROMACS files if generated.

+## Protonation states

+This retains the legacy behavior where molecules are by default set up in their "standard" protonation state as obtained from the SMILES (typically their neutral form).
+An option argument, `protonation`, to the `MixtureSystem` constructor, will use `OENeutralpHModel` to attempt to set up typical neutral pH appropriate protonation states as per OpenEye's model, if set to True.
+Alternatively, providing SMILES strings with formal charges specified should result in the desired protonation states, though this has not been tested.

+Depending on the application, different protonation states may be desired, so you may need to devote some care to this aspect.

 # Other Stuff

 ## Issues/problems/bug reports